mogensen/docker-handson-training/2.1-Docker-local-development/1-volume/README.md

 Let's mess up majorly with our container.

-Delete the `company_name_generator.rb` file.
+Try breaking the ruby syntax in the `company_name_generator.rb` file.
 Does it still work in the browser?
 No?
 Now, how can we fix this?

 Our old container (with the blue version of the code) is still running.